splendor621/hello-world/README.md

 # hello-world
-saying hello to the world
+Saying hello to the world

-I'm exploring CS!
+I'm currently exploring CS, and so far the journey is very enjoyable!😄